This content was created as part of USEITI and is no longer being updated. Learn more about USEITI.

-While extractive industries made up 2.6% of the U.S. GDP in 2013, they play a much larger role in some local communities.
-For example, extractive industries make up more than a third of Wyoming’s GDP.1 At the county level, certain communities may be even more economically dependent on extractive industries.
+While extractive industries made up 1.4% of the U.S. GDP in 2016, they play a much larger role in some local communities.
+For example, extractive industries made up 20.3% of Wyoming’s GDP in 2016.
+At the county level, certain communities may be even more economically dependent on extractive industries.

 - The sustainability of revenue over time, given that revenue fluctuates with commodity prices, and fossil fuels and hardrock mineral deposits are finite or may not be economically extractable based on current technology.